robertfeliciano/robertfeliciano/README.md

 - Hi, I’m Robert Feliciano
 - I’m interested in software development and machine learning.
-- I’m currently pursuing a BS in computer science at Stevens Institute of Technology.
+- I’m currently pursuing a BS in Computer Science with a minor in Pure and Applied Mathematicds at Stevens Institute of Technology.
 - I’m looking to collaborate on intermediate- to advanced-level projects on software development and AI/machine learning.

 <!---